-An amended and restated agreement was entered into on 26 March 2015 with various banks and financial institutions through four mandated lead arrangers: KFW, Natixis, Sumitomo Mitsui Banking Corporation ("SMBC") and The Bank of Tokyo - Mitsubishi UFJ Ltd, to obtain term loan facilities up to RO 63 million (US\$ 163.54 million), for the purpose of refinancing the existing debt and financing the expansion activities.
+An amended & restated agreement was entered into on 26 March 2015 with various banks and financial institutions through four mandated lead arrangers: KFW, Natixis, Sumitomo Mitsui Banking Corporation ("SMBC") and The Bank of Tokyo - Mitsubishi UFJ Ltd, to obtain term loan facilities up to RO 63 million (US\$ 163.54 million), for the purpose of refinancing the existing debt and financing the expansion activities.
 Consequently the previous loan agreement is no longer in force.
-The loan facilities bear interest at 6 month US LIBOR plus applicable margin of 1.75%.
-The credit facilities are secured by comprehensive legal and commercial mortgages on all the assets and project insurances of the Company, together with any other assets which are subject to the security constituted by any of the Security Documents (as defined in amended and restated facilities agreement).
-As per the amended and restated facilities agreement, the loan repayment commences from 31 December 2016.
+The loan facilities bear interest at US LIBOR plus applicable margins ranging between 1.75% and 2.40%.
+The credit facilities are secured by comprehensive legal and commercial mortgages on all the assets and project insurances of the Company, together with any other assets which are subject to the security constituted by any of the Security Documents (as defined in amended & restated facilities agreement).
+As per the amended & restated facilities agreement, the loan repayment commences from 31st December 2016.